Leading Causes of Brain Injuries in San Antonio & Bexar County, TX

 Brain injury cases are complex, requiring a legal team that understands both local industries and the full long-term impact of TBIs.
 San Antonio’s brain injury cases often involve negligent trucking companies, construction contractors, or property owners—powerful defendants with teams of lawyers trying to minimize payouts.
 A law firm with Texas experience and a proven record in Bexar County courts can make a real difference.

 Arnold & Itkin was founded in Texas and has secured record-breaking verdicts and settlements for catastrophic injury victims across the state.
 Our reputation as aggressive trial lawyers often forces insurance companies and corporations to settle for far more than they would with other firms.
-When everything is at stake, you need a team that knows San Antonio, knows the law, and won’t back down—no matter what.
+When everything is at stake, you need a team that knows San Antonio, knows the law, and will not back down—no matter what.

 Contact our team at (888) 493-1629 today to find out how a San Antonio brain injury attorney can help.